IPLC-Miami/booksmartly/README.md

 This section ensures easy access to essential details while keeping track of upcoming consultations.
     - Upcoming Booked Appointments<br>
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/0dc1a1ee-cd04-40b7-8fa9-b9776baf9d80" /><br>
-The **Upcoming Appointments** section displays all scheduled appointments, providing users with essential details such as **`doctor’s name`, `specialization`, `hospital`, `address`, `expected time`, `appointment date`, and `queue position`.
+The **Upcoming Appointments** section displays all scheduled appointments, providing users with essential details such as **`clinician’s name`, `specialization`, `hospital`, `address`, `expected time`, `appointment date`, and `queue position`.
 In case of an emergency or change of plans, users have the option to **cancel their appointment** directly from this section.
 Additionally, a **QR code check-in system** is available, allowing users to seamlessly check in at the reception by scanning the **QR code displayed on the reception dashboard**.
     -Past Appointments(History)<br>
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/6056aa1d-1f35-40eb-a80a-2d5a3525416f" /><br>
-The **Appointment History** section provides users with a record of their past appointments, displaying key details such as `doctor’s name`, `specialization`, `hospital`, `address`,` appointment time`, and `date`.
+The **Appointment History** section provides users with a record of their past appointments, displaying key details such as `clinician’s name`, `specialization`, `hospital`, `address`,` appointment time`, and `date`.
 To enhance user experience, this section includes a **feedback feature**, allowing patients to share their experiences and provide insights for service improvement.
 Additionally, users can access **detailed information** about their past consultations for future reference.

 <br><br>
-- **Doctor Dashboard**
+- **Clinician Dashboard**
     - Profile<br>
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/004a3c48-6b90-42c0-844e-80e1f625c077" /><br>
-The **Doctor Profile** section provides essential details about the doctor, including `email`, `phone`, `address`, `specialization`, `age`, and `gender`.
+The **Clinician Profile** section provides essential details about the clinician, including `email`, `phone`, `address`, `specialization`, `age`, and `gender`.
 This information ensures easy access for patients and staff, facilitating smooth communication and coordination.
-Additionally, this section includes a **"Download Today's Appointments"** button, allowing doctors to efficiently access a list of scheduled appointments for the day.
+Additionally, this section includes a **"Download Today's Appointments"** button, allowing clinicians to efficiently access a list of scheduled appointments for the day.
 This feature helps in managing consultations effectively and staying organized.
     - Excel Sheet for Displaying Current Appointments<br>
   <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/e65a52a0-5bfe-43fb-b5ae-164fba94adb7" /><br>
-  Doctors can **download a backup** of all scheduled appointments for the day to handle patient queues during **power failures or system downtimes**.
-The downloaded file includes **patient details, appointment status, doctor, and specialization**, allowing reception staff to **manually manage check-ins** without system access.
+  Clinicians can **download a backup** of all scheduled appointments for the day to handle patient queues during **power failures or system downtimes**.
+The downloaded file includes **patient details, appointment status, clinician, and specialization**, allowing reception staff to **manually manage check-ins** without system access.
 This ensures **uninterrupted workflow** and prevents delays in patient care.
 The backup can be **manually triggered or auto-scheduled** for reliability.
     - Appointments Queue<br>
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/6ad52e80-a71b-40d5-b100-f6a0e94305e0" /><br>
 The **Appointment Queue** section displays a list of patients waiting for their appointments, providing key details such as `patient name`, `age & gender`, `hospital`, `expected appointment time`, `appointment date`, and `queue position`.
-Each patient entry includes action buttons for **"Skip"**, **"OTP Verification"**, and **"Details"**, enabling doctors to manage the queue efficiently.
+Each patient entry includes action buttons for **"Skip"**, **"OTP Verification"**, and **"Details"**, enabling clinicians to manage the queue efficiently.
 The OTP verification ensures secure patient identification, while the queue system helps streamline patient flow and reduce wait times.

     -Past Appointments(History)<br>
 <img width="800" alt="Screenshot 2025-04-03 at 11 24 35 PM" src="https://github.com/user-attachments/assets/27c115fa-e51d-482e-8394-2b34217eacdd" /><br>